 Do you like bad movies?
 Like really, really, REALLY bad movies?
-Join a tribe of similarly snarky trash lovers every month for our brand new bad movie series, Disasterpiece Theater 3000 Jr. In the vein of Mystery Science Theater, youth will provide live commentary while watching terrible films that should by all means be relegated to the deepest caverns of the Goodwill donation bin, but which have instead been unearthed for our collective viewing displeasure.
+Join a tribe of similarly snarky trash lovers every month for our brand new bad movie series, Disasterpiece Theater 3000 Jr. In the vein of Mystery Science Theater, youth will provide live commentary while watching terrible films.
 Monthly screenings will be held the 3rd Thursday of the month, from 5:00-7:00 in the SCATV Main Studio.

 This movie night is totally free and includes pizza, and folks who show up to our kickoff event in troll related costume or makeup will be entered to win fun prizes

 Intro to Animation: August 8th – August 12th from 9am-3pm.
 Ages 8-12.
 Instructor: Isabella Deslandes.
 Are you fascinated with movies like Coraline, Nightmare before Christmas, and ParaNorman?
 In this class you will create, film, edit and present your own stop-motion animation short that will be screened on SCATV.
 Use unconventional materials to make characters that will tell a unique and creative story.